Sovereign-Labs/sovereign-book/src/3-quickstart.md

 // ... existing code ...
 ```

+> Note: The `genesis` method gets called only once when the rollup starts.
+If you have previously run the rollup, then you must clear the database and start the rollup from scratch to ensure that the `gensis` method gets called and `admin` gets set.
+You can use the `make clean-db` to achieve this.

 ### d) Add the Admin Check in `call`

 The final piece.
 We'll modify the `call` method to read the `admin` address from state and compare it to the transaction sender.
 If they don't match, the transaction fails.